 You should also deep clean the grill after about every 15 uses.
 Here’s how to do proper cleaning:

-- Detach the grates and clean with a solution
+- Detach the grates and clean them with a solution.

 3. Oil It

 Oil and water don’t mix, so oiling the grill is another good way to protect it.
 This way, the water won’t come into contact won’t the grill, and you’ll prevent the grill from rusting and food from sticking when grilling food.